 History of Asian Paints

-Asian Paints started its journey in 1942 with four entrepreneurs Champaklal H. Choksey, Chimanlal N. Choksi, Suryakant C.Dani, and Arvind R. Vakil, setting up their company initially in a garage in Bombay, rented for Rs75 per month.
-They named their company ‘The Asian Oil & Paint Company', a name randomly picked up that time from a telephone directory.
+Asian Paints was started in 1942 by four entrepreneurs: Champaklal H. Choksey, Chimanlal N. Choksi, Suryakant C.Dani, and Arvind R. Vakil.
+Champaklal and others initially functioned out of a garage in Bombay that was rented at INR 75 per month.
+Asian Paints was known as ‘The Asian Oil & Paint Company' in the beginning; the name was randomly picked up at that time from a telephone directory.

-In 1945, the partnership firm turned itself into a private limited company following a turnover of Rs 0.35 million that very year.
+In 1945, the partnership firm turned itself into a private limited company following a turnover of INR 0.35 million that year.

-During World War II and the Quit India Movement of 1942, due to a temporary ban on paint imports, the market's responsibility went to foreign companies and Shalimar Paints.
-Asian Paints took up the market and reported an annual turnover of Rs23 crores in 1952.
+During World War II and the Quit India Movement of 1942, there was a temporary ban on paint imports.
+As a result, companies such Shalimar Paints and Asian Paints took it up themselves to sustain the demand for paints.
+Asian Paints reported an annual turnover of INR 23 crores in 1952.

-In 1957, Asian Paints achieved a breakthrough when its R&D department developed a process for producing international quality phenolic and maleic acid resins in its simple coal-furnace, with a hand-stirring process.
-In the same year, the company set up a plant at Bhandup, Mumbai to cater to the rising demand in urban areas.
+In 1957, Asian Paints achieved a breakthrough when its R&D department developed a process for producing international-quality phenolic and maleic acid resins in a simple coal-furnace through hand-stirring.
+In the same year, the company set up a plant at Bhandup, Mumbai to cater to the rising demand for paints in the urban areas.

-By 1967, it became the leading paints manufacturer in the country.
+By 1967, Asian Paints became the leading paints manufacturer in India.

 Dropping The Mascot

-In September 2012, Asian Paints unveiled a new brand identity and logo by Soha Ali Khan, dropping its iconic mascot-Gattu the impish boy, made by famous Indian cartoonist R.K Laxman in 1954.
-The new identity was born after the company took an extensive consumer survey in some major cities across India.
+In September 2012, Asian Paints unveiled a new brand identity and a logo made by Soha Ali Khan, dropping its iconic mascot Gattu in the process.
+Gattu, the impish boy, was made by famous Indian cartoonist R.K.
+Laxman in 1954.
+The new identity was conceived after the company conducted an extensive consumer survey in some major Indian cities.

-- Asian Paints aims to be one of the top five companies in the decorative coatings companies in the world by enlarging its expertise in the higher growth emerging markets.
+- Asian Paints aims to be one of the top five companies in the decorative coatings industry (worldwide) by enlarging its expertise in the emerging markets.

 - The company is also working to assure environmental compliance and sustainability by focusing on waste minimization and water conservation at all of its plants across India.